PhD, University of North Carolina at Chapel Hill, 2011

 Dr. Anne F. Rositch is an applied epidemiologist, concentrating on cancer in women and global cancer disparities, with a background in basic science and experience conducting international field-based research.
 She received her PhD in Epidemiology from the University of North Carolina at Chapel Hill, and completed a post-doctoral fellowship in Cancer Epidemiology at Johns Hopkins.
 Currently, Dr. Rositch is an Assistant Professor in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health, where she teaches Global Cancer Epidemiology in the Summer Institute and co-Directs the Doctoral Program.

-For the last ten years, her research has focused on cervical cancer in HIV-positive individuals, aging women, and in low-resource settings.
-It has spanned the transnational spectrum from epidemiological studies to understand the natural history of the disease, to studying the effectiveness and implementation of cervical cancer prevention in low-resource settings.
+For over ten years, her research has focused on cervical cancer in HIV-positive individuals, aging women, and in low-resource settings.
+It has spanned the translational spectrum from epidemiological studies to understand the natural history of the disease, to studying the effectiveness and implementation of cervical cancer prevention in low-resource settings.
 Dr. Rositch has ongoing research in Baltimore, South America, and across sub-Saharan Africa.
 Her recent work is focused on leveraging her training in Implementation Science and experience in cervical cancer prevention to identify novel multidisciplinary and multilevel approaches for breast cancer control in low-resource settings.

 Dr. Rositch's current research program has three main areas: 1) epidemiology and prevention of HPV and invasive cervical cancer in aging and older women; 2) effectiveness and implementation of novel cervical and breast cancer prevention and control programs in high-risk populations and in low-resource settings including Peru, Tanzania, Kenya and South Africa; and 3) cancer and HIV, with a focus on treatment and survival disparities and on defining features of non-AIDS defining cancers in people with HIV/AIDS.